The Barbizon School Painters, Fontainebleau & their Influence on the Impressionists

 Walk the Trails & Explore the Beautiful Nature of the Fontainebleau Forests

 The Fontainebleau forests are still a desirable weekend getaway for the Parisians.
 Not much has changed in that respect.
-They come to walk along the very same walking trails of the Barbizon painters and the impressionists.
-Incredibly, more than 10 million visitors a year walk through this forest.
+Nature lovers hike along the very same walking trails of the Barbizon school painters and the French impressionists.
+Incredibly, more than 10 million visitors a year hike through this forest.
 For more information of walking trails, and other outdoor activities, press here.